-Alex Fischer is the President and CEO of the Columbus Partnership, a civic organization of Columbus, Ohio’s top business leaders formed in 2002 to improve the economic and cultural base of central Ohio.
-The Partnership is helping to lead the Columbus 2020 economic development effort, which is a collaboration of regional economic development organizations, and is involved with education reform efforts with Columbus City Schools.
-The Partnership’s members include 15 Fortune 1000 CEOs, as well as the leaders of the nation’s largest university and world’s largest research and development organization.
+Alex R. Fischer is the president and CEO of the Columbus Partnership, a civic organization of Columbus, Ohio’s top business leaders that was formed in 2002 to improve the economic and cultural base of central Ohio.
+The partnership is helping to lead the Columbus 2020 economic development effort, which is a collaboration of regional economic development organizations, and is involved with education reform efforts with Columbus City Schools.
+The partnership’s members include 15 Fortune 1000 CEOs, as well as the leaders of the nation’s largest university and the world’s largest research and development organization.

-Fischer has been active on numerous for-profit boards and community organizations including serving as the past Chairman of Veloycs, OmniViz and the SunTrust Bank of East Tennessee Board of Directors.
-He currently serves as Chairman of Nationwide Children’s Hospital, which is ranked by U.S. News & World Report as one of the Best Children’s Hospitals and is one of the nation’s largest not-for-profit freestanding pediatric healthcare networks, as well as home to one of the top 10 National Institutes of Health-funded freestanding pediatric research facilities.
-Fischer is a Trustee of The Ohio State University and also Chairman of Columbus 2020 and on the boards of Advanced Drainage Systems, Nationwide Children’s Championship, and The Ohio State Innovation Foundation.
+Mr. Fischer has been active on numerous for-profit boards and community organizations, including serving as the past chairman of the boards of Velocys, OmniViz and the SunTrust Bank of East Tennessee.
+He currently serves as chairman of Nationwide Children’s Hospital, which is ranked by U.S. News & World Report as one of the Best Children’s Hospitals in the country.
+It is one of the nation’s largest not-for-profit, freestanding pediatric health care networks, as well as home to one of the top 10 National Institutes of Health-funded, freestanding pediatric research facilities.
+Mr. Fischer also sits on the boards of Advanced Drainage Systems, Columbus 2020, Nationwide Children’s Hospital Championship and the Ohio State Innovation Foundation.

-Prior to joining the Columbus Partnership, Fischer was Senior Vice President for Business and Economic Development for Battelle headquartered in Columbus, Ohio, and served on the company’s Executive Committee and as a corporate officer.
-His responsibilities included commercialization of Battelle’s technologies including six national laboratories managed or co-managed by Battelle.
+Prior to joining the Columbus Partnership, Mr. Fischer was senior vice president for business and economic development at Battelle, headquartered in Columbus, Ohio, and served on the company’s Executive Committee and as a corporate officer.
+His responsibilities included commercialization of Battelle’s technologies, including six national laboratories managed or co-managed by Battelle.
 In this role, he served as one of the primary interfaces with Battelle’s venture capital investments.
-Fischer also oversaw the office of Public Affairs and Government Relations, Battelle’s Economic Development programs, as well as Business Development activities.
-In this post, he spearheaded Battelle’s successful bid of the National Renewable Energy Laboratory as well as the UK’s new National Nuclear Laboratory.
+He also oversaw the office of public affairs and government relations, Battelle’s economic development programs and its business development activities, where he spearheaded Battelle’s successful bid of the National Renewable Energy Laboratory, as well as the UK’s new National Nuclear Laboratory.

-Fischer was previously the Director of Technology Transfer and Economic Development for UT-Battelle at the Oak Ridge National Laboratory (ORNL) where he oversaw tremendous growth in commercialization activities, the development of a new Science and Technology Park on the ORNL campus, the implementation of a technology-focused venture capital fund with local business leaders, and the launch of the successful Global Venture Challenge business plan competition.
+Mr. Fischer was previously the director of technology transfer and economic development for UT-Battelle at the Oak Ridge National Laboratory (ORNL), where he oversaw tremendous growth in commercialization activities, the development of a new Science and Technology Park on the ORNL campus, the implementation of a technology-focused venture capital fund with local business leaders, and the launch of the successful Global Venture Challenge business plan competition.

-Fischer was the co-founder of Comprehensive Community Care, a behavior health company, the Executive Vice President and Chief Operating Officer of Akins and Tombras Public Relations, the founding Executive Director of Technology 2020 (a technology incubator in Oak Ridge, Tennessee) and the Director of Planning for the Tennessee Technology Foundation.
+Mr. Fischer was the co-founder of Comprehensive Community Care, a behavior health company; the executive vice president and chief operating officer of Akins and Tombras Public Relations; the founding executive director of Technology 2020, a technology incubator in Oak Ridge, Tennessee; and the director of planning for the Tennessee Technology Foundation.

-A native of Hendersonville, Tennessee, Fischer graduated from the University of Tennessee in Knoxville with a bachelor’s degree in business administration and a master’s degree from the school of Architecture and Planning.
-He has been honored with several community service awards including the Ernst & Young Supporter of Entrepreneurship of the Year and Postman Medal for his outstanding leadership in Business and Government.
-Alex and his wife Lori, a Commissioner of the Ohio Civil Rights Commission, have three children and reside in the city of Columbus.
+A native of Hendersonville, Tennessee, Mr. Fischer graduated from the University of Tennessee in Knoxville with a bachelor’s degree in business administration and a master’s degree from the School of Architecture and Planning.
+He has been honored with several community service awards including the Ernst & Young Supporter of Entrepreneurship of the Year and Postman Medal for his outstanding leadership in business and government.